ebitsdev/portfolio/README.md

 3. Use semantic HTML5 elements such as header, aside, article, etc.
 4. Use CSS (Sass) for styling.

-The finished site is located at [portfolio](https://ebitsdev.github.io/portfolio)
+The completed project is located at [portfolio](https://ebitsdev.github.io/portfolio)